skiffos/SkiffOS/README.md

 ### NetworkManager

-Network configurations are loaded from `/etc/NetworkManager/system-connections` or from the persist partition at `skiff/connections`.

 You can use `nmcli` on the device to manage `NetworkManager`, and any connection definitions written by `nmcli device wifi connect` or similar will automatically be written to the persist partition and persisted to future boots.